Ray Animation

 Brass, Sax & Mix

 Brass carries the melody, sax fills out the warmth.
 DJ scratches between sections keep the energy moving.
-The whole mix runs through Waves J37 tape saturation for warmth.
+The mix runs through Waves J37 tape saturation for warmth.

 Credits Version